 The option is to set up a secondary account – either an Arro Personal Account to manage your finances as an individual, or an Arro Business Account for company finances – so that you can keep track of your earnings and expenditure more easily.

 Either account comes with a debit card – either a MasterCard® debit or Business MasterCard® for business accounts – which you can use to make card payments directly from your professional account.

-You also get access to the purpose-built Arro Money online dashboard to manage your finances, where you can sort and filter recent transactions, as well as set up Direct Debits and transfer funds to bank accounts in the usual ways – everything you need to get started in business with effective money management from day one.
+You also get access to the purpose-built Arro Money online dashboard to manage your finances, where you can sort and filter recent transactions, as well as set up Direct Debits (not currently available, but it’s coming soon!) and transfer funds to bank accounts in the usual ways – everything you need to get started in business with effective money management from day one.